Code-Institute-Submissions/ukkpower-User-Centric-Frontend-Development-Milestone-Project_DecResub/README.md

 ### Media

-- All Images were created by the developer.
+- Images were obtained from Getty images and licences would need to be kept up to date.

 ### Acknowledgements